 NBC Sports: You mentioned you went to the July Daytona race growing up.
 What do you remember about the first race you ever went to?

 Chastain: It rained.
 Pretty much rained every July there in Daytona.
 We watched Jeff Gordon win a bunch.
-That was back when DEI was big and they were winning races.
-I was a Gordon fan, so obviously I was pulling for the Pespi car and Jeff.
+That was back when DEI was big, and they were winning races.
+I was a Gordon fan, so obviously I was pulling for the Pepsi car and Jeff.
 That’s what I looked forward to after we got done with watermelons.
 It was time to pack up the camper and go to Daytona.

 NBC Sports: What’s day-to-day life like on a watermelon farm?

 Chastain: It’s hot.
 We plant in early January, try to get our plants in the ground the first week of January.
 They’re harvesting now.
 They started a few weeks ago.
 This time of year is normally good if you got a good crop.
 Watermelons are leaving so that means money is coming in, so life’s good.
 We get paid once a year, so you’ve got to budget everything throughout the rest of the year.
-It’s a good times right now out at the watermelon field.
+It’s good times right now out at the watermelon field.
 But the end of the summer into whatever winter is down in South Florida, all the money is going out, so you definitely feel the pains of that.
-We don’t actually live on the farm per say.
+We don’t actually live on the farm per se.
 The farm is about 15 minutes north of the house.
-But we’re there everyday, early in the morning.
-You just work till dark is when you get off.
+But we’re there every day, early in the morning.
+You just work til dark is when you get off.
 This time of year is some late days.